mattheww/gomill/gomill_setup/README.txt

 To install, first change to the distribution directory, then:

- - to install for the system as a whole, run
+ - to install for the system as a whole, run (as a sufficiently privileged user)

      python setup.py install